-Article 28 Working method of the assessment committee
+Article 28 Working method of the assessment committee Civil Engineering

-- 1. As soon as the final study phase begins the examination committee's chairman will indicate to the student which of the members of the examination committee are directly involved in his/her supervision. - 2.
-In consultation with the chairman and his/her immediate supervisor, the student must draw up a work plan which at least describes: the subject, the approach and the duration, and which gives a list of contents. - 3.
-The work plan must be approved by the examination committee after the initial assessment.
+- 1. As soon as the final study phase begins the assessment committee's chairman will indicate to the student which of the members of the assessment committee are directly involved in his/her supervision. - 2.
+In consultation with the chairman and the immediate supervisor, the student must draw up a work plan which at least describes the subject and the approach and which gives a list of contents.
+The work plan must also contain a schedule with established dates for the interim meetings and the final presentation. - 3.
+The work plan must be approved by the assessment committee after the initial assessment.
 If it is not approved then supplementary material must be supplied.
-The work may not be started until the workplan has been approved. - 4.
-The point when the work plan is approved marks the point when the graduation work may begin. - 5.
-Dramatic changes in the work plan must be approved by the examination committee. - 6.
-During the graduation phase there must be at least one interim meeting with the examination committee to gauge the progress being made. - 7.
-Before a presentation date is agreed to for the graduation work the student must present the draft report text to the complete committee and wait for the assessment. - 8.
-After the student has received the examination committee's approval he must then arrange a presentation date. - 9.
-The final assessment and the presentation of the graduation work should be preferably planned for the same day.
-At least two members of the examination committee, one of whom must be the chairman, ought to be present at the time of the presentation. - 10.
-Members of the examination committee who are unable to be present at the time of assessment should react in writing, possibly by email, to the material received from the student beforehand.
+The work may not be started until the work plan has been approved. - 4.
+The point when the work plan is approved marks the point when the Master Thesis Project may begin.
+The monitoring of the schedule will be done by the coordinator. - 5.
+Dramatic changes in the work plan must be approved by the assessment committee.

+- 6. During the final study phase there must be at least one interim meeting with the assessment committee to gauge the progress being made. - 7.
+Before a presentation date is agreed the student must present the draft report text to the complete assessment committee and wait for the assessment. - 8.
+After the student has received the assessment committee's approval he/she must then arrange a presentation date. - The final assessment and the presentation of the Master Thesis Project should be preferably planned for the same day.
+At least two members of the assessment committee, one of whom must be the chairman, ought to be present at the time of the presentation. - 10.
+Members of the assessment committee who are unable to be present at the time of assessment should react in writing, possibly by email, to the material received from the student beforehand.
 The reaction has to be addressed to the chairman. - 11.
-Each time the examination committee evaluates matters, the student must compile an official report and post it or mail it to the committee for approval.
+Each time the assessment committee evaluates matters, the student must compile an official report and post it or mail it to the assessment committee for approval.
 If, after a week, no reaction has been received he or she may presume that the agreements detailed in the report have been accepted. - 12.
-When it comes to the task of assessing the graduation work the committee will at least bear in mind the following aspects.
-Ultimately the final result will, to a large degree, be determined by the work content but the reporting style and presentation will also play a part. - a. intrinsic aspects: - originality and creativity - independence
+When it comes to the task of assessing the Master Thesis Project the assessment committee will at least bear in mind the following aspects.
+Ultimately the final result will, to a large degree, be determined by the work content but the reporting style and presentation will also play a part. - a. intrinsic aspects: - originality and creativity - independence - productivity - analytical ability - synthetic ability - approach method.